magic-script/magic-script-components/docs/components/Button.md

 | text      | string |       empty string       | Sets the UTF-8 encoded button text.       |
 | textColor | vec4   | [0.75, 0.75, 0.75, 1.00] | Sets the RGBA color of the button text.   |
 | textSize  | number |          0.0167          | Sets the text size.                       |

+## Investigate before release:
+- text is duplicated in Create and Element properties with different Default Value
+- Android text is not required
+- Android iconColor, iconSize, textColor, TextSize do not have default value